gavinmcfarland/plugma/README_NEW.md

 ## Developer Tools

 Plugma comes with several developer tools to make developing plugins easier.
-You can enable them by using keyboard shortcut <kbd>opt + cmd + J</kbd>.
+You can enable them by using keyboard shortcut <kbd>Opt + Cmd + J</kbd>.

 ## Manifest Configuration